Tubbz-alt/cribbage1/README.md

 ## Purpose

-- A fairly simple React app that is structured as a full deployable application
+- A React app that is structured as a full deployable application.
+- Let's you practice your cribbage skills at determining the points in a cribbage hand
-- Gain experience in seeing runs, pairs and 15's in your hands
+- Gain experience in seeing runs, pairs and 15's
+- Features include hiding the results, showing the results and even creating a custom hand

 ## Author